KaiFormosa/Certifications/README.md

 # Certifications
-This repository is a collection of my certifications in data anaylsis / data warehouse / machine learning / SAP
+This repository is a collection of my certifications in data anaylsis / business intelligence / data warehouse / machine learning / SAP

 ---